-On the Digestive System.-Small amounts, taken before a meal, increase the flow of gastric juice but diminish the normal movements of the stomach.
+On the Digestive System.-Small amounts, taken before a meal, increase the flow of gastric juice, but diminish the normal movements of the stomach.
 Unless employed in high dilutions alcohol exerts a decidedly irritant effect upon the stomach.
-Dyspepsia, catarrh, and gastritis due to this substance are quite common, the character of these conditions-whether mild or severe, acute or chronic-depending upon quantity and concentration of the ingested irritant, and the duration of the overindulgence.
+Dyspepsia, catarrh, and gastritis due to this substance are quite common, the character of these conditions-whether mild or severe, acute or chronic-depending upon the quantity and the concentration of the ingested irritant and the duration of the overindulgence.
 But it is upon the liver, of all the digestive organs, that alcohol exerts its most marked and characteristic action.
-Here we often find the condition known as "gin-drinker's" or "hob-nailed" liver, the latter term being well descriptive of the external appearance of the organ.
+Here we find the condition known as "gin-drinker's" or "hob-nailed" liver, the latter term being well descriptive of the external appearance of the organ.
+As with the heart, beer is more likely to cause hepatic fatty degeneration and infiltration than cirrhosis.

-On the Kidneys.-It is the function of the kidneys to take from the body a large part of the waste materials engendered by bodily activity.
+On the Kidneys.-It is the function of the kidneys to take from the body a large part of the waste materials engendered by the activity thereof.
 Anything that interferes with their work will in time cause retention of poisonous waste products within the body, to the detriment of the entire economy.
 Alcohol, persistently taken, has such an effect upon the kidneys and is frequently responsible for the pathologic changes included under the name of chronic Bright's disease.
 The process is commonly a hardening, as in many other parts of the body.